 The course introduces a wide variety of approaches leading to a substantial and varied portfolio of work relevant to art, and design studies at university level.
 Studio space restricts class size.
 Class work includes: exercises and discussions to extend creative and personal expression; the development of observational skills through attitudes and processes in selected 2-D and 3-D areas, reinforced by independent studies and prescribed projects; thematic developments, inter-media experiments and exhibition preparation and presentation.
 Visits to art galleries provide insights into contemporary art practice.
 Critical analysis and research methods will be explored through case studies.

 - Semester 2 - 2018

 - Semester 2 - 2018

-2. Investigate concepts, materials and applications within a contemporary framework, related to the history and theories of art;
+2. Create meaningful links between concepts and materials within a contemporary framework, relating to the history and theories of art;

 History/Theory topics, which are, as far as possible, integrated with the studio activities, will be selected from: